A Student Allowance is a weekly payment to help with your living expenses while you study full-time. You don't have to pay this back.

 - enrolled with a tertiary education provider in New Zealand

-- studying a programme that's approved by the Tertiary Education Commission.
+- studying a programme that's approved by the Tertiary Education Commission or the Ministry of Education.

-- be studying through a recognised exchange organisation, and
+- be studying a recognised exchange organisation, and

 You can find a list of approved exchange programmes on the Ministry of Education website.

 The amount you can get overseas is the same as if you're studying in New Zealand.